 For many people with chronic pain or other conditions treated with CBD, vaping provides convenient and quick relief.
 However, getting started can be a daunting task for inexperienced vapers.
-With so many different types of vapes and CBD available, is that disposable pen vape at the headshop down the street really the best option?
+With so many different types of CBD available, is that disposable pen vape at the headshop down the street really the best option?
 Probably not.

 Many stores take advantage of new vapers’ lack of knowledge, selling them over priced equipment or, worse, a product that will make them sick.
 It is important to acquire a basic understanding of vaping and the components involved before making your first purchase.

 We’ll also discuss some of the health concerns around vaping, so you can make a more informed decision about whether this is the right way for you to take CBD.
 In recent months, some serious injuries and even a handful of deaths from vaping were reported, and we explain what is, and isn’t known about that below too.

 Why Is Vaping CBD Popular?